Everybody knows that putting computer skills on a resume is a must these days. But very few know how to put them to good use on their resumes. Do you?

 2. Impress with Your Previous Work Experience

 The work experience section shows the employer that you have what it takes.
 The hiring managers pore over this section to determine if you’re the right candidate.
-You should certainly highlight your marketing skills here so you don’t get the dreaded rejection call.
+You should certainly highlight your marketing skills using effective resume bullet points, so you don’t get the dreaded rejection call.

 Here are resume tips to get this section tip-top, followed by an example: